SamFat787/SmartDenProject/README.md

 1. half hour to Solder blue pill pins
 2. half hour to solder PCB
 3. 10-15 mins to program on IDE
-4. 30 mins to build and complete your circtui board
+4. 30 mins to build and complete your circuit board